Laing-Middle-School/classi/README.md

 ## Attention!
 This repo is still in very early development.
 Please check back later if you would like to use this project.
 KNOWN ERRORS ARE PRESENT

+Also, some services are required that are not included in this repo (like Apache, PHP, the Google API Client, and more.)
+Installation instructions will be included in this Readme when they are ready.
+Until then, you will have to set them up yourself if you want them.

 ## Contributors
 **@lincolnthedev**: Backend; API & OAuth2 Handling<br>
 **@Clark242**: Frontend; Project Coordination<br>